 Notes about the command format:

-is a parameter which can be used as todo read book
+e.g. in todo DESCRIPTION, DESCRIPTION is a parameter which can be used as todo read book.

 Items in square brackets are optional.